 There are no minimum time constraints, you can go as fast as you like.
 However we do recommend that you await results of your previous assignment before completing the next.

-* Membership is necessary to study with the NALP; your first year’s membership is included within the cost of the course.
-If you go into a second year you will be required to renew your membership.
+* Membership is necessary to study with the NALP; your first year’s membership is included within the cost of the Level 3, Level 4 and Level 7 Qualifications, but NOT included if you enrol for a Single Unit Subject.
+If you have not completed your sudies after the first year, then you will be required to renew your membership.

 When can I start?

 You can start whenever you like!
 The course is by distance learning we don’t have any specific enrolment dates.